den-materials/advanced-debugging/README.md

 * use breakpoints to get a deeper unders

 ### DIY
 The seed file put in a company name for our seed data.
-Use the inspector tool to explore this functionality and add a company field to the `layout.ejs` file.
+Use the inspector tool to explore this functionality and add some code to the `layout.ejs` file that displays the candy's company.

 <!-- hand off to devs -->